AnyChart/docs.anychart.com/Basic_Charts_Types/Error_Chart.md

 </tr>
 </tbody></table>

-<br>If you need to add error bars to each data point, you should define these settings while adding a data set to the chart.
+<br>If you need different error bars for each data point, you can add values to a data set:
 ```
 chart.line([
     {x: '2005', value: 20, valueError:'3%'},